JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 ## Objectives

 This post will guide you on how to take your data (in a CSV file) to a trained TensorFlow model of your choosing.
-I've decided to write this post because after spending many hours searching for this simple answer, I found that every post I found was too specific to one dataset to be usefully portable to my data.

 You're not going to find any tricks or hacks here.
-The title to this blog post is so general because the TensorFlow developers have done all the work and created a very general API for importing data and training standard models.
+The title to this blog post is general because the TensorFlow developers have created a very general API for importing data and training standard models.
 If you follow all the suggestions of the official TensorFlow docs, you should come to the same conclusions I did.

-However, it's tempting to write code that quickly works for only your own data.
-If you take a little extra time to study the API and write something generalizable, you will save yourself headaches in the future.
-If you follow the instructions I show here, you will be able to easily train one model architecture on different datasets, or you can train multiple models with your one dataset.
+It may tempting to quickly write a script that works for your current data and current task, but if you take a little extra time and write generalizable code, you will save yourself headaches in the future.
+The instructions here will help you easily scale to different datasets and different model architectures.

 <br/>
 <br/>